GuillaumeMMM/kim-kardashian-shortcut/README.md

 # Kim Kardashian Google Shortcut
+You wonder which dress Kim wore at her daughter's birthday ?
+You need to know what kind of pizza Kim takes in hard times ?

+I believe that your time is precious.

-Very practicle Chrome extension that will add 'Kim Kardashian' before your google searches.
+This chrome extension will add 'Kim Kardashian' at the beginning of your google searchs!

-You won't waste time anymore when you need to get information abut Kim.

 # Demo
 ![alt text](https://raw.githubusercontent.com/guillaumemmm/kim-kardashian-shortcut/master/images/prom.png)